sportyCodey/C/README.md

 # C
 Some of my work in C

-Before I get into the details, here's a quick run down of each file posted.
+Before I get into the details, here's a quick run down of each folder posted:

 Programs from the Advanced Operating Systems class: OS
 ******************************************************